yzprofile/ngx_http_dyups_module/README.md

 ## Description
 This module can be used to update your upstream-list without reloadding Nginx.

-And this module compatible with [lua-upstream-nginx-module](https://github.com/agentzh/lua-upstream-nginx-module), You can use this module to get more detail infomation of upstream.
+And this module compatible with [lua-upstream-nginx-module](https://github.com/agentzh/lua-upstream-nginx-module), You can use `lua-upstream-nginx-module` to get more detail infomation of upstream.

 TODO: